BalashovAD/parsecpp/README.md

 ### Recursion
 `Parsecpp` is a top-down parser and doesn't like left recursion.
-Furthermore, building your combinator parser with direct recursion would make a stack overflow before parsing.
+Furthermore, building your combinator parser with direct recursion would cause a stack overflow before parsing.
 Use `lazy(makeParser)`, `lazyCached`, `lazyForget` functions that will end the loop while building.
-See `benchmark/lazyBenchmark.cpp` for details.
+See `benchmark/lazyBenchmark.cpp` for more details.

 To remove left recursion use this [general algorithm](https://en.wikipedia.org/wiki/Left_recursion#Removing_left_recursion).
 See `examples/calc`.

 #### Lazy
-The easiest way is use `lazy` function.
+The easiest way is to use the `lazy` function.
 It builds the combinator, but parser generator will be called only while parsing the stream.
 It's slower than building full parser once before start and avoid type erasing.
-But it's universal method that works with any parsers.
+But it's a universal method that works with any parsers.

 ```c++
 Parser<char> makeB();